ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 message digest (such as SHA-256 or SHA-512 defined by {{FIPS180-4}}), take an arbitrary 6 bytes from the hash value, and set the multicast bit as described above.

-Implementations can also leverage MAC address randomization techniques (IEEE 802.11bh) as an alternative to the pseudo-random logic provided in this section.

 ## Sorting {#sorting}